skjaeve/cmake-tutorial-workthough/step01.md

 Order of statements in `CMakeLists.txt` matter.

 ## What I'm missing
 I didn't choose a build tool.
 I don't know what PUBLIC means.
 Why do I need to insist on a standard?
 Why do I have to tell CMake I want to use the header I asked it to generate from a template?

+CMake isn't a build tool, but it acts like it is while claiming to not be.
+I don't need to call `make` to build, I used `cmake` for that part too.
+Likely explanation is that CMake calls `make` for me.
+So CMake is not a build tool, it's just the tool I use to build.
+One may hope that this makes more sense at the other end of the tutorial.
 ## Other

 Things are kind of in the wrong order around `TutorialConfig.h.in`.
 It is: